ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-08-30-adversarial-splits.md

 > performance that don't translate well into production.

-This blog post discusses **alternative ways to split our datasets to provide more realistic performance.** I will call all methods under this umbrella as **adversarial splits**.[^1] I'll also investigate **how adversarial splits affect model performance on the named-entity recognition (NER) task** using [spaCy's transition-based NER](https://spacy.io/api/entityrecognizer) and the
+This blog post discusses **alternative ways to split our datasets to provide more realistic performance.** I will call all methods under this umbrella **adversarial splits**.[^1] I'll also investigate **how adversarial splits affect model performance on the named-entity recognition (NER) task** using [spaCy's transition-based NER](https://spacy.io/api/entityrecognizer) and the